Carvago/career-framework/progress.md

 1. You must reach the previous level (you cannot skip levels).
 2. There should be no skill on the level with score "Nope" (you cannot have a skill gap).
-3. You can have one "Somewhat" score on the level (you must fully demonstrate most of the skills).
+3. You can have two "Somewhat" scores on the level (you must fully demonstrate most of the skills).

 ## Progress Calculation